algaringo/Resto/README.md

-Website for a restaurant using the MERN stack.
+Website for a restaurant using MERN stack.